What can be sampled locally?: Abstract

 \section{Abstract}

-The local computation of Linial [FOCS'87] and Naor and Stockmeyer [STOC'93] concerns with the question of whether a locally definable distributed computing problem can be solved locally: more specifically, for a given local CSP whether a CSP solution can be constructed by a distributed algorithm using local information.
-In this paper, we consider the problem of sampling a uniform CSP solution by distributed algorithms, and ask whether a locally definable joint distribution can be sampled from locally.
-More broadly, we consider sampling from Gibbs distributions induced by weighted local CSPs, especially the Markov random fields (MRFs), in the~\LOCAL{} model.
+The local computation of Linial [FOCS'87] and Naor and Stockmeyer [STOC'93] studies whether a locally defined distributed computing problem is locally solvable.
+In classic local computation tasks, the goal of distributed algorithms is to construct a feasible solution for some constraint satisfaction problem (CSP) locally defined on the network.

-We give two Markov chain based distributed algorithms which we believe to represent two fundamental approaches for sampling from Gibbs distributions via distributed algorithms.
-The first algorithm generically parallelizes the single-site sequential Markov chain by iteratively updating a random independent set of variables in parallel, and achieves an $O(\Delta\log n)$ time upper bound in the~\LOCAL{} model, where $\Delta$ is the maximum degree, when the Dobrushin's condition for the Gibbs distribution is satisfied.
-The second algorithm is a novel parallel Markov chain which proposes to update all variables simultaneously yet still guarantees to converge correctly with no bias.
-It surprisingly parallelizes an intrinsically sequential process: stabilizing to a joint distribution with massive local dependencies, and may achieve an optimal $O(\log n)$ time upper bound independent of the maximum degree $\Delta$ under a stronger mixing condition.
+In this paper, we consider the problem of sampling a uniform CSP solution by distributed algorithms in the ~\LOCAL{} model, and ask whether a locally definable joint distribution is locally sample-able.
+We use Markov random fields (MRFs) and Gibbs distributions to model locally definable joint distributions.
+We give two distributed algorithms based on Markov chains, called \LubyGlauber{} and \LocalMetropolis, which we believe to represent two basic approaches for distributed Gibbs sampling.
+The algorithms achieve respective mixing times $O(\Delta\log n)$ and $O(\log n)$ under typical mixing conditions, where $n$ is the number of vertices and $\Delta$ is the maximum degree of the graph.

-We also show a strong $\Omega(\mathrm{diam})$ lower bound for sampling: in particular for sampling independent set in graphs with maximum degree $\Delta\ge 6$.
-Independent sets are trivial to construct locally and the sampling lower bound holds even when every node is aware of the entire graph.
+We show that the time bound $\Theta(\log n)$ is optimal for distributed sampling.
+We also show a strong $\Omega(\mathrm{diam})$ lower bound: in particular for sampling independent set in graphs with maximum degree $\Delta\ge 6$.
 This gives a strong separation between sampling and constructing locally checkable labelings.